mjcampagna/webpack-for-react/README.md

     ] // rules
 ```

-The loader `url-loader` will inline images smaller than the set limit as base64 strings; images larger than the limit will fall back to `file-loader` by default, and will be moved to `dist` folder in accordance with the 'name' option.
+Testing for images, the loader `url-loader` will inline images smaller than the set limit as base64 strings.
+Images larger than the limit will fall back to `file-loader` by default, and will be moved to `dist` folder in accordance with the 'name' option.
 As written above, we keep the existing file name, and drop the images into `dist/images`.

+Testing for fonts, the loader `file-loader` will move our font files to `dist/fonts`.

+In both tests, we use the `include` option to isolate our rules to a specific location.
+For example, this prevents our font rules being applied to SVG images in our `images` folder, and our images rules being applied to SVG fonts in our `fonts` folder.

 ----